doefom/raspberry-pi-setup/README.md

 ### Raspberry Pi Zero 2 W

+Tested on:
+- Raspberry Pi OS Lite (64-bit), Debian Bookworm with no desktop environment (Released: 2024-11-19)

 To run the setup script directly on your Raspberry Pi Zero 2 W, use:

 ```bash